Black hair doesn’t grow.

 “Upon arrival to the Americas, slaves lacked the skills, tools and ability to meet local aesthetic standards.
 The issue was most particular to women.
 Furthermore, there was no time for hair grooming as slave masters worked their subjects 12–15 hours a day, 7 days a week.
 The barbaric and desperate social climate left slaves with little concern for grooming and personal well-being.
 The carefully crafted combs and tools available for hair grooming in their homeland were no where to be found in the new world.
 American slaves wore matted and tangled locks, instead of the well maintained, long, thick and healthy tresses worn by their brethren left in Africa.”

-In order for freed African American slaves to work or even enter establishments, it meant covering one’s head with a scarf or straightening one’s hair either chemically or with heat.
+In order for free African Americans to work or even enter establishments, it meant covering one’s head with a scarf or straightening one’s hair either chemically or with heat.
 Both are extremely damaging to African American hair, which is the most fragile of all ethnic groups.

 Chemical burns, hair loss, and scabs resulting from a relaxer (above left) Hot comb warming on stove before being used to straighten the child’s hair (above right)

 In Louisiana, African Americans turned the ban of their natural hair, Tignon Law into a new style, that became a fashion craze.
 Today we see the continuation of this fashionable style, known as headwraps or head scarves.
-This law amongst others, was set in motion to mark African Americans as “enslaved” whether they were free or not, and also to curb white men’s lust and white women’s jealousy of the African American female with her distinctive, eye-catching hair.
+This law amongst others, was set in motion to mark African Americans as “enslaved” whether they were free or not.
+Additionally it was to curb white men’s lust and white women’s jealousy of the African American female with her distinctive, eye-catching hair.

 Even with a brief hair liberation during the civil rights movement and our current curly hair movement, there has always been a forced assimilation of African American hair into European standards.